Yokohama ADVAN A052 tire

 Well Below Average

 Treadwear is a relative weakness of this tire, which is common for high-performance designs that prioritize grip.
 Expect to replace these sooner than touring-oriented alternatives, though the trade-off is enhanced performance.
-Within the category though, some competitors do deliver stronger tread life and longevity, so this is worth weighing if it’s a top priority for you.
+Within the category though, most competitors deliver noticeably stronger tread life and longevity, so keep this in mind if it’s a high priority for you.

 Pros